RediSearch/RediSearch/docs/docs/reference/Stemming.md

 # Stemming and Multi-language Support

 RediSearch supports stemming - that is adding the base form of a word to the index.
-This allows the query for "`going`" to also return results for "`go`" and "`gone`", for example.
+This allows the query for "`hiring`" to also return results for "`hire`" and "`hired`", for example.

 The current stemming support is based on the Snowball stemmer library, which supports most European languages, as well as Arabic and other.
 See the "[Supported languages](#supported-languages)" section below.
 We hope to include more languages soon (if you need a specific language support, please open an issue).